• Skip to main content

 June 20, 2023 by Chelsea Findling Leave a Comment

 City to Wilderness Hiking: Where to Start?
-Do you feel intimidated when people ask you if you hike on the outskirts of the city or the mountains?
-Do you feel like it’s a struggle to just get out hiking in your own city?
+Do you feel intimidated when people ask you if you hike on the outskirts of the city or in the mountains?
+Do you find it challenging to get out hiking in your city?
 I hear you.
 Don’t worry!
-Here are steps to make you feel confident hiking in your own city to eventually move up to hiking in the wilderness.
-It’s not only the location where you hike that matters but who you surround yourself with.
+Here are steps to help you feel confident hiking in your city, eventually moving on to hiking in the wilderness.
+It’s not only the location where you hike that matters, but who you surround yourself with.
 Think of the people who are in your life.
 Who likes to hike?
-Maybe you have some family members or friends that like to hike.
-Think of your co-workers; maybe you could tag along with them.
-I’ll discuss meetup groups and the opportunities associated with that option.
-I’ll also provide options and make you feel confident hiking in the wilderness!
+Perhaps you have family members or friends who enjoy hiking.
+Consider your coworkers; you might want to tag along with them.
+I’ll discuss meetup groups and the opportunities they offer.
+I’ll help you feel confident hiking in the wilderness!

 Table of Contents